gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 * Tightly coupled mission-focused government-industry software teams leverage automated tools for development, integration, test, and certification to iteratively deploy software capabilities.

 ##### !end-answer

+##### !explanation: Layering a waterfall and agile approach will help you meet the one (1) year delivery deadline.
+Try again!
+Layering waterfall and agile _could_ be a recipe for disaster.
+##### !end-explanation

+##### !explanation: The Business Capability Acquisition Cycle is intended to be cyclical and flexible to drive rapid achievement of intended business outcome(s) based on a validated capability need.
+Try again!
+This is a tenant of another pathway: Defense Business System Pathway.
+##### !end-explanation

+##### !explanation-correct:
+Correct!
+You selected all three answers.
+* Early and Upfront user engagement is necessary.
+Additionally, it's important to craft an approach that supports continuous feedback.
+* Modern software principles are necessary and underpin the Software Pathway as well as any Software Intensive Program regardless of what Pathway is chosen.
+* To effectively deliver rapid capability it’s imperative that we are more closely aligned with our industry counterparts.
+##### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->